zageabb/reflex_Question/TASKS.md

 - Export possible selections and data types so the Python app can build the form dynamically.

 ## 3. Form Template Loader
-- Implement a Python utility to read template JSON files from `forms/` and insert/update them in the SQLite `templates` table.
+- Implement a Python utility to read template JSON files from `forms/` when the app starts or when templates change.
-- Ensure each template has a unique identifier and description.
+- Ensure each template JSON file includes a unique identifier and description.

 ## 4. Reflex Application
 1. Build a home page showing a list of completed forms with a brief summary (e.g., template name and timestamp).
-2. Add an “Add Form” button that opens a page with a dropdown listing available templates from the database.
+2. Add an “Add Form” button that opens a page with a dropdown listing available templates from the `forms/` directory.
 3. When a template is selected, generate the form dynamically based on the template JSON:
    - Text fields for free input.
    - Dropdowns for predefined choices.